 Sandy Brown Soils occur in sand deposits which are usually of aeolian origin, but may also be of alluvial origin.
 Subsurface horizons are sand or loamy sand.

-BSMP Sandy Brown Soils that have a mottled profile form and a placic horizon
+BSMP Sandy Brown Soils that have a mottled profile form or perch-gley features and a placic horizon

 Mottled-placic Sandy Brown Soils